yunohinfo/yunohinfo.github.io/_posts/2025-10-30-how-to-start-investing.md

 ---
-title: How to Start Investing as a Total Beginner in 2025 (Without the Overwhelm)
+title: "How to Start Investing as a Total Beginner in 2025 (Without the Overwhelm)"
-description: Learn how to start investing confidently in 2025 with this step-by-step beginner guide — includes a free AI-Powered Investing Starter Kit from Yunoh.
+description: "Learn how to start investing confidently in 2025 with this step-by-step beginner guide — includes a free AI-Powered Investing Starter Kit from Yunoh."
 image:
   path: /assets/images/how-to-start-investing-2025.jpg
   alt: Beginner investor learning about stocks and AI-powered investing tools
 date: 2025-10-30 10:00:00 +0100
-categories: [Investing, Beginner Guides]
+categories: [investing, beginner guides]
 tags: [investing, beginner guide, ai investing, stock market, personal finance, etfs, trading platforms, 2025]
 ---